pascalgolec/StructuralDDP.jl/docs/src/index.md

 ```

 If we have a problem where our choice variables are not exacly equal to some of the state variables, then we need to specify additionally which state variables the firm chooses at t=0.
 This is achieved with the option `tChoiceVectorsZero`, i.e. `tChoiceVectorsZero = (1,)` for the neoclassical model.
 If `tChoiceVectorsZero` is not specified, then the solver/simulator uses indices of the choice variables for the dynamic optimization.

+The keyword argument `initialize_exact` controls whether the simulator should use the sophisticated method or else resort to the default.
+The default is `true`.

 ## Fixed shock draws